-The public awareness drive is an annual initiative of Safeguarding Ireland, supported by the HSE, and now in its third year.
+It is an initiative of Safeguarding Ireland, and supported by the HSE, and will be in its fourth year in 2024.
 It is coordinated in partnership with organisations across the health, social, financial and justice sectors.

-The 2023 Message is that planning ahead reduces the risk of adult abuse.
+The 2023 Message was that planning ahead reduces the risk of adult abuse.
 And that ‘go to’ actions that all adults can take are:

 - Make an Enduring Power of Attorney

 What is Safeguarding?

 Safeguarding means putting measures in place to uphold our rights, to support our health and wellbeing, to reduce our risk of harm – and to empower us to protect ourselves.

 Safeguarding involves ourselves, our families, services and professionals all working together to prevent and respond to adult abuse, neglect or coercive control.

 Safeguarding means empowerment – that if we face challenges with our capacity, ability or independence our decisions are supported and respected.

 Plan Ahead to reduce risk of Adult Abuse